Neural-PDE: A RNN based neural network for solving time dependent PDEs: Introduction

-Deep learning is considered to be the state-of-the-art tool in classification and prediction of nonlinear inputs such as image, text, and speech \cite{litjens2017survey, devlin2018bert,lecun1998gradient,krizhevsky2012imagenet,hinton2012deep}.
-Recently, tremendous efforts have been made to employ deep learning tools in designing data-driven methods for solving PDEs \cite{Han2018SolvingHP,long2018pde,sirignano2018dgm,raissi2019physics}.
-Most approaches above are based on fully-connected neural network (FCNNs), convolutional neural network(CNNs) and multilayer perceptron (MLP), such structures usually require the increment of the layers to improve the predictive accuracy \cite{raissi2019physics}, and will also lead to a more complicated model due to the additional parameters.
-Recurrent Neural Networks (RNNs) is one type of neural network architectures which predict the next time step value by using the input data from the current and previous states, and share parameters across all inputs.
-This idea of using current and previous step solutions to calculate the solution at the next time step is not unique to RNNs.
+Deep learning is considered to be the state-of-the-art tool in classification and prediction of nonlinear inputs, such as image, text, and speech~\citep{litjens2017survey, devlin2018bert,lecun1998gradient,krizhevsky2012imagenet,hinton2012deep}.
+Recently, considerable efforts have been made to employ deep learning tools in designing data-driven methods for solving PDEs~\citep{Han2018SolvingHP,long2018pde,sirignano2018dgm,raissi2019physics}.
+Most of these approaches are based on fully-connected neural networks (FCNNs), convolutional neural networks(CNNs) and multilayer perceptron (MLP).
+These neural network structures usually require an increment of the layers to improve the predictive accuracy~\citep{raissi2019physics}, and subsequently lead to a more complicated model due to the additional parameters.
+Recurrent neural networks (RNNs) are another type of neural network architectures.
+RNNs predict the next time step value by using the input data from the current and previous states and share parameters across all inputs.
+This idea~\citep{sherstinsky2020fundamentals} of using current and previous step states to calculate the state at the next time step is not unique to RNNs.
 In fact, it is ubiquitously used in numerical PDEs.
-Almost all time-stepping numerical methods applied to solving time-dependent PDEs, including Forward Euler, Crank-Nicolson, high-order Taylor and its variance Runge-Kutta \cite{ascher1997implicit} time-stepping methods update numerical solution by utilizing solution from previous steps.
+Almost all time-stepping numerical methods applied to solve time-dependent PDEs, such as Euler's, Crank-Nicolson, high-order Taylor and its variance Runge-Kutta~\citep{ascher1997implicit} time-stepping methods, update numerical solution by utilizing solution from previous steps.

-Motivated by the similarities between numerical methods of PDEs and recurrent neural network structure, we propose a new data-driven framework for solving system of PDEs.
-In this paper, the following two important questions are exploited:

-\begin{itemize} \item Is RNN or LTSM (Long Short-Term Memory) an efficient data-driven network to learn the solutions of time-dependent PDEs from prior data? \item Can machine learning be used to learn the governing physical laws directly from data without deriving the PDEs? \end{itemize}